mrkaleArduinoLib/gbj_bh1750/README.md

 - **gbj\_bh1750::ONETIME\_HIGH2**: Start measurement at 0.5 lx resolution.
 Measurement time is typically 120 ms. The sensor is automatically set to Power Down mode after measurement.
 - **gbj\_bh1750::ONETIME\_LOW**: Start measurement at 4 lx resolution.
 Measurement time is typically 16 ms. The sensor is automatically set to Power Down mode after measurement.

+The library increases calculated measurement time from datasheet values for particular measurement mode by safety margin 5% in order to provide a sensor sufficient time for conversion.
+Without it the measurement is not reliable.

 The library does no specific error codes.
 All are inherited from the parent class.